hellerve/blog/posts/What,_How,_Why.md

 without giving it much thought.
 But I am an avid reader of blogs, both professionally and in my free time, and I failed to keep a blog twice in the past.
 Now, for the first time, it feels like I'm onto something sustainable.
-And I want to share the product of this process with you while be transparent why and how I get there.
+And I want to share the product of this process with you while being transparent about why and how I get there.
 Maybe my ideals will change.
 If they do I'll share them with you again; let me wish you all the best in the meantime!